bit-apps-pro/bit-assist-wp/readme.txt

 To visible the chat widget you have to create a widget and add at least one channel to that chat widget.

 = Is Bit Assist a suitable alternative for other online chat communication plugins in WordPress or Cloud? = Yes, it is.
-Bit Assist (WordPress chat plugin) is a great alternative to Chaty, Buttonizer, Joinchat, Boei, Chat, Elfsight, My Sticky Elements, Chat Bubble, Floating Chat etc.
+Bit Assist (WordPress chat plugin) is a great alternative to Chaty, mystickyelements, Buttonizer, Joinchat, Boei, Chat, Elfsight, My Sticky Elements, Chat Bubble, Floating Chat etc.

 = How can I create a Widget? =
 After installing the plugin click Bit Assist (WordPress chat plugin) or Bit Assist Pro.
 Then Click on the “Add Widget” button on the right of the page.
 A pop-up modal will show.
 In the modal set your widget name and hit the create button and the widget will be created.